LMCache/LMCache/docs/source/developer_tutorial/LLM_Engine.rst

-  To summerize,when a new inference request arrives, the following steps occur:
+  To summarize,when a new inference request arrives, the following steps occur:

   1. The LLM Engine checks if the KV cache for the prompt is already available by calling ``lmcache_should_retrieve``.
 If the cache is found, it retrieves the cached values using ``lmcache_retrieve_kv``.If the cache is not available, the model proceeds with prefill and decoding operations.